Now that spring has finally arrived, the outdoor temperature is finally warm enough for Iowa homeowners to need AC.

 At Golden Rule, we offer the fastest response times in the Des Moines Metro and can repair most heat pumps in a single visit.
 Give us a call at (515) 517-6557 to schedule your heat pump repair or book directly through our website.

 A broken reversing valve is one of the most common reasons why a heat pump won’t change from heating to cooling.
 So if the above tips don’t work, the valve may need repairs.

-The reversing valve is responsible for changing the direction that your heat pump’s refrigerant moves.
+The reversing valve is responsible for changing the direction in that your heat pump’s refrigerant moves.
 In heating mode, the refrigerant carries warmth into your home, and in cooling mode, it does the opposite.
 If the valve becomes stuck, breaks, or doesn’t respond to your thermostat, then the heat pump will remain in heating mode.

 The good news is that it’s a relatively quick fix.
 Just give your local HVAC contractor a call, and they should be able to diagnose, repair, or replace the valve.

-At Golden Rule, we come prepared with fully-stocked service vehicles, so if you need a replacement part such as a reversing valve, rest assured that we’ll have it on hand and can repair your heat pump in no time!
+At Golden Rule, we come prepared with fully stocked service vehicles, so if you need a replacement part such as a reversing valve, rest assured that we’ll have it on hand and can repair your heat pump in no time!

 Lastly, you may have a malfunctioning thermostat.